tonethar/IGME-330-Spring-2020/projects/project-1.md

     - pulldowns
     - radio buttons
     - checkboxes
+  - where appropriate, HTML controls should have labels with `for` attributes to make UI element selection easier
   - Mouse interaction would be a nice plus, but is not required

 <a id="examples"/>